Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Review Text: For review of concepts and skills covered in COM 251, please use the textbook you used in that course (e.g. Adobe Photoshop Classroom in a Book).
 You may also use the Digital Foundations book or wiki.

-Text: Martin Evening, Adobe Photoshop CS3 for Photographers, Focal Press, ISBN 978-0240520285, retail $46.95.
-You may also use the CS4 version.
+Further Reading: Martin Evening, Adobe Photoshop CC for Photographers 2018 Edition, Focal Press, ISBN 9781138086760, retail $59.95.
+You may also use an older 2015, or probably even a CS 6 version.

 Materials and Supplies: USB thumb drive (provided)